Hunner4D/airbrb/README.md

 ## Acknowledgments

   - Big thank you to Billie Thompson for a great ReadMe Template -> https://github.com/PurpleBooth/a-good-readme-template
-  - Hat tip to create-react-app
+  - Hat tip to create-react-app and their open source code
   - Many thanks to the to the phenomenal documentations describing the use of the packeges used in this project